Grains and Flours for those with Gluten-Related Conditions

 Self-management of one’s meal plan requires awareness of foods’ content.
 Label reading is a must.
 Awareness of foods’ contact with gluten-containing grains requires asking questions.
 Awareness of cross-contamination potenital through storage and preparation practices requires continual attention to detail.
 Research on the relationship of celiac disease and various food items is still limited.
 In 2014 the role of other wheat proteins in addition to "gluten" were confirmed.

-Research is the key to indicating the celiac toxic amino acid sequences<span "> in the storage proteins of grasses, referred to as gluten.
+Research is the key to indicating the celiac toxic amino acid sequences in the storage proteins of grasses, referred to as gluten.
+Here gluten refers to the prolamins and glutelins of the seed.
 The person with celiac disease, dermatitis herpetiformis or gluten ataxia produces T-cell antigens to specific hydrolysates or polypeptides of gluten.
 It has yet to be determined which parts of the grasses cause the symptoms for those with non-celiac gluten sensitivities.
 It may not be gluten.
 Support research and education efforts with a donation to the Celiac Support Association.
 Donate Now

 Read the Gluten Free Flour Substitution Page by clicking here.